Davidgarve/practica1/README.md

 ## Project Structure

-The project is organized into distinct packages, each serving a specific purpose:
+The project's architecture is thoughtfully organized into well-defined packages, each serving a specific purpose:

-org.ulpc.dacd.control
+### `org.ulpc.dacd.control`

-This package is dedicated to classes responsible for controlling the flow of the application.
+This package is dedicated to classes responsible for orchestrating the application's flow.

-Main: The main class that serves as the entry point, initializing essential components, and triggering the weather data update.
+- **`Main`**: The main class serves as the entry point, initializing essential components and triggering the weather data update.
-OpenWeatherMapSupplier: Manages communication with the OpenWeatherMap API, handling requests, and parsing the received data.
+- **`OpenWeatherMapSupplier`**: Manages communication with the OpenWeatherMap API, handling requests, and parsing the received data.
-SqliteWeatherStore: Responsible for managing the SQLite database, including storing weather data.
+- **`SqliteWeatherStore`**: Takes charge of managing the SQLite database, including the storage of weather data.
-WeatherController: Orchestrates the execution of tasks at regular intervals, ensuring the periodic update of weather data.
+- **`WeatherController`**: Orchestrates the execution of tasks at regular intervals, ensuring the periodic update of weather data.
-WeatherRepository: Defines an interface for retrieving weather data, abstracting the data retrieval process.
+- **`WeatherRepository`**: Defines an interface for retrieving weather data, abstracting the data retrieval process.
-WeatherSupplier: Defines an interface for supplying weather data, allowing for different implementations. org.ulpc.dacd.model
+- **`WeatherSupplier`**: Defines an interface for supplying weather data, allowing for different implementations.

+### `org.ulpc.dacd.model`

-This package contains classes that represent the data model of the application.
+This package encapsulates classes that vividly represent the data model of the application.

-Location: Represents a geographical location, characterized by latitude, longitude, and a name.
+- **`Location`**: A representation of a geographical location, characterized by latitude, longitude, and a distinctive name.
-Weather: Represents weather data, encompassing information such as temperature, humidity, wind speed, etc.
+- **`Weather`**: An embodiment of weather data, encompassing information such as temperature, humidity, wind speed, and more.

+This meticulously structured organization enhances code readability, maintainability, and scalability by grouping related functionalities into coherent packages.
+The clear separation between control and model packages adheres to the principles of modularity and separation of concerns, fostering a clean and comprehensible codebase.

 ## How to Use